niuyishuai/DCAM/README.md

 ## Instruction
 This toolbox provides three main classes: DC function class (`dcfunc`), DC programming problem class (`dcp`), and DCA class (`dca`).
 You can use these classes to model and solve a DC programming problem within few lines of codes.

 There are two version of DCAM.
 The version with postfix `poly` is particularly designed for polynomial optimization using [POLYLAB](https://github.com/niuyishuai/Polylab) toolbox.
-The version without postfix is used for general DC programming models.
+The version without postfix is used for general DC programming models, and [Yalmip](https://github.com/yalmip/yalmip.github.io) is required.

+## Samples
+See test samples in test folder.

 ## Citation